nfdi4cat/voc4cat-playground/README.md

 Finally, when the proposed merge request is accepted, your changes will be integrated in the vocabularies in the folder `vocabularies`.

-**The playground is configured to require one approval before a pull request can be merged.** So the complete contribution workflow inlcuding approval can be tested.
-Please create an issue if would prefer that we change this setting to no approval.
+**The playground is configured to require one approval before a pull request can be merged.** So the complete contribution workflow including approval can be tested.
+Please create an issue if you would prefer us to change this setting to "no approval".

 See [inbox-excel-vocabs/README.md](inbox-excel-vocabs/README.md) for a minimal example how to test the submission process.